AntonFagerberg/rackla/README.md

 end
 ```

 Once again, let's go through the code to see what is happening.
 We start by exposing the end-point `/instagram` as we normally do in Plug.
 Then we define the first of three pipelines.
-We use some HTML code in a string, convert it into a `Rackla` struct with the function `just` and use `response` to send it to the client.
+We store some HTML code in a string, convert it into a `Rackla` struct with the function `just` and use `response` to send it to the client.

 After we've responded with the HTML code, we can move on to the big middle pipeline.
 In it, we will call the an Instagram API end-point - the actual response can be seen here: [instagram.com/developer/endpoints/users/#get_users_feed](https://instagram.com/developer/endpoints/users/#get_users_feed).
-We have to pass a access token to the Instagram API so we let the browser supply it via the query string and add it to the URL.
+We have to pass an access token to the Instagram API so we let the user supply it via the query string in the browser and add it to the Instagram URL.
 We call `request` with the URL and then use `flat_map`.
 The reason for using `flat_map` is because it gives us an easy way to create new requests based on the responses from previous requests.

 If we get a response from the Instagram API, we decode it from JSON format to an Elixir data structure with Poison.
 We then extract the list stored in the key `"data"` in the Instagram response.
 This will give us a list of items from our Instagram feed.
-We then map over these items and extract the URL for the images in standard resolution which will give us a list or URLs to images.
+We then map over these items and extract the URL for the images in standard resolution which will give us a list of URLs pointing to images.
 We can now pipe this list in to the `request` function to fetch all these images.

 Now, we map over the results - the results will now be binary image data!
-We can take this binary image data, Base64 encode it and put it inside a HTML image tag.
-By doing so, the browser can render the response as images directly on our page.
+We can take this binary image data, Base64 encode it and place it inside a HTML image tag.
+By doing so, the browser can render the response chunks as images directly on our page.
 In the the "outer" pipeline, we end it with the `response` function which will send these HTML image tags to the client (the browser).

 Finally, we create a last pipeline which will send the closing HTML tags.